adongil/DocplannerTask/README.md

 Due to time constraints, the following **tests and features were not implemented**:

 ### **1. Integration Tests**
-To configure integration tests, we would use ASP.NET Core's WebApplicationFactory along with a test HTTP client.
+Integration tests could be implemented using ASP.NET Core's WebApplicationFactory to ensure API consistency and correct dependency resolution in a controlled test environment.
 1. Testing API Endpoints and Business Logic Together
    - Unlike unit tests that isolate single methods, integration tests call the real API endpoints (e.g., /api/availability/{date} or /api/bookings) to ensure the entire flow works correctly.
 2. Validating Request & Response Formats